mschlafly/baxterplaysyahtzee/README.md

 a game of Yahtzee against a human opponent.
 Our goal was to incorporate different elements from our coursework in ME 495 into our final product.

-Our demonstration consists of six main components listed as follows:
+Our original plan for our demonstration consisted of six main components listed as follows:

 ## Plan
 0. Dice start in the cup